MattFerraro/go/README.md

 This is a server, written in [Go](https://golang.org/), for playing the game [Go](http://en.wikipedia.org/wiki/Go_%28game%29).

-The reason I built this is to build AIs for playing the game Go.
-The eventual goal is to stand this up publically and let people play AIs.
+I built this so I could program AIs for playing the game.
+The eventual goal is to stand this up publically and let people play against AIs.

+Fair warning: I don't actually know how to play the game nor do I know the language.
+Pull requests more than welcome.

 Eventual Features:
 ==